Tuesday, January 16 • Seatings at 5:30 p.m. and 6:30 p.m. • Goodman Community Center

-A Night Out For Goodman, our fourth annual beer and chocolate tasting benefit will feature a funky band, great Wisconsin breweries and local chocolatiers in addition to a photo booth by Beyond the Booth, games, and door prizes.
+A Night Out For Goodman, our fourth annual beer and chocolate tasting benefit, will feature a funky band, great Wisconsin breweries and local chocolatiers in addition to a photo booth by Beyond the Booth, and donate-to-play carnival games.
 Money raised from this event helped strengthen the programs and services at the Goodman Community Center.
 Eating good chocolate, drinking good beer and listening to good music never did so much good!
 Super funky Minneapolis band Jaedyn James & The Hunger will bring funky tunes to our outdoor tent.

-This event provides a commemorative pint glass, brochure, great beer and many bites of delicious chocolate.
-Tickets are $47.
+This event provides a commemorative pint glass, brochure, great brews and many bites of delicious chocolate.